smit343/Infrastructure-Provisioning-Automation-/README.md

 - AWS account;
 - IAM user with sufficient rights;
 - Access to a Linux terminal;
-- Have AWS CLI, git , python3, pip, botocore, boto3, ansible and Terraform CLI installed on your Linux machine;
+- Have AWS CLI, git, ansible installed on your Linux machine;
-- Basic knowledge of Ansible, Terraform, AWS EKS, and Git.
+- Basic knowledge of Ansible, AWS, and Git.

 ## Installation